Glen S. Fukushima

 Glen Shigeru Fukushima (born 9 September 1949) is an American academic, businessman, and philanthropist.
 He is currently a senior fellow at the Center for American Progress in Washington, D.C. and, in April 2022, was confirmed by the U.S. Senate to serve as vice chairman of the Securities Investor Protection Corporation following his appointment by President Joe Biden.

 Fukushima was widely suggested as a potential U.S. Ambassador to Japan in 2020 due to his extensive experience in U.S.-Japan relations.

 In 2022, Fukushima made the largest single private donation in history to the Fulbright Program in Japan, establishing the Fulbright-Glen S. Fukushima Fund to expand study and research opportunities for Japanese and Americans.
 In 2023, he donated $3 million to Deep Springs College.
+In 2025, he donated $10,000 to the Asia-Pacific Journal: Japan Focus, with another $20,000 as a matching fund.

 Early life and education

 Fukushima is a native of California and a Sansei.
 He was raised as an Army brat in California and Japan living on U.S. military bases including Camp Sendai, Washington Heights, and Camp Zama.
 He attended elementary school in the northern California city of Monterey and in San Francisco.
 He attended Zama American High School in Japan and Gardena High School in Southern California.

 Fukushima's undergraduate education started at Deep Springs College and he completed a degree in economics at Stanford University.
 He completed an exchange year at Keio University in Tokyo during the 1971–1972 school year.
 He is fluent in English and Japanese.

 After college, Fukushima worked in Tokyo from 1972 to 1974 working for The Asahi Shimbun and the Law Firm of Hamada and Yanagida.
 He also studied diplomatic history at the University of Tokyo while living in Japan.

 Fukushima returned to the United States in 1974 and studied at Harvard University from 1974 to 1982.
 While at Harvard, he earned a MA in Regional Studies—East Asia and completed all coursework necessary for a PhD in Sociology except his dissertation on comparative U.S.-Japan antitrust law and policy.
 He also attended the MBA program at the Harvard Business School was awarded a JD degree from Harvard Law School.

 While at Harvard, Fukushima worked as a teaching assistant to prominent sociologist David Riesman along with influential Japanologists Ezra Vogel and Edwin Reischauer.
 He was a contemporary of Francis Fukuyama.

 Among Fukushima's academic distinctions at Harvard was a National Science Foundation fellowship.
 Upon completing his studies at Harvard, he conducted research at the Faculty of Law at the University of Tokyo as a Fulbright Fellow and Japan Foundation Fellow.